Osprey Update Guidelines

 companies or organizations not affiliated with the University won’t be accepted

-- With one form, information can be submitted to either the students
+- With one form, information can be submitted to either the students, or faculty and staff edition, or to both

 - Choose the message type carefully.
 If a submission is for